senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

         - The first fetchNext call, after calling this method, returns the CSV header.
         - Subsequent fetchNext calls return exported entity data in CSV format.
         - Use with large repositories is not advised.
-          For more information visit [Add link to article]
+          For more information visit [Add link to article].

 1. **exportJsonEntityReport**